gmoney229/TouchPointScripts/README.md

 - [**Mailchimp Sync**](Mailchimp) - Sync Mailchimp subscribers both ways (from Mailchimp to TouchPoint and vice versa), across multiple Mailchimp accounts and with Mailchimp Interests as TouchPoint Subgroups.

+- [**Manual Batch Maker**](ManualBatchMaker) - Use a predefined Text Content to generate batches.
+For now the use consists of manually adding a MyBatch.json from the example json in the folder.
+Then run the py script after the data is what you are looking for.

 - [**Non-Weekly Meetings**](NonweeklyMeetings) - This script, when added to your Morning Batch, automatically creates meetings for non-weekly Involvements based on Extra Values on the Involvement.
 Once the meetings are created, automatic attendance reminders will be sent.